hyurl/asrpc/README.md

 #### `ServiceInstance.prototype.register(target: Function): void`

-This method registers a class (`target`), any ordinary JavaScript class (either in ES6 and ES5), as an RPC service.
-It doesn't do any other job, just make a reference in the internal map with to a unique-supposed string id generated according to the class definition itself.
+Registers an ordinary JavaScript class (either in ES6 and ES5) as an RPC service.
+This method doesn't do any other job, just make a reference in the internal map with a unique-supposed string id generated according to the class definition itself.

-**This method should only be called on the server side.**
+*This method should only be called on the server side.*

 #### `ServiceInstance.prototype.deregister(target: Function): void`

-This method de-registers the class (`target`) bound by `register`, once a class is de-registered, it can no longer be connected on the client.
+De-registers the target class bound by `register()`.
+Once a class is de-registered, it can no longer be connected on the client.

-**This method should only be called on the server side.**
+*This method should only be called on the server side.*

 #### `ServiceInstance.prototype.start(): Promise<void>`

-This method starts the RPC server, listening for connection and requests from a client.
+Starts the service server, listening for connection and requests from a client.

-**This method can only be called on the server side.**
+*This method can only be called on the server side.*

 #### `ServiceInstance.prototype.close(): Promise<void>`

-This method closes the RPC server shipped by the current instance, once the server is closed, no more connection and requests should be sent.
+Closes the service server shipped by the current instance.
+Once the server is closed, no more connections and requests should be delivered.

-**This method can only be called on the server side.**
+*This method can only be called on the server side.*

 #### `ServiceInstance.prototype.connect<T>(target: Function, ...args: any[]): Promise<T>`

-This method connects to the RPC server and returns a new instance of `target`.
-The `args` options, if provided, is any number of arguments passed to the class constructor.
+Connects to the service server and returns a new instance of `target`.
+If `args` is provided, is any number of arguments passed to the class constructor.
 When the service is connected, they will be assigned to the instance on the server as well.

-**This method can only be called on the client side.**
+*This method can only be called on the client side.*

 #### `ServiceInstance.prototype.disconnect(service: any): Promise<void>`

-This method disconnects the given service returned by `connect()`, once a service is disconnected, no more operations should be called on it.
+Disconnects the given service returned by `connect()`.
+Once a service is disconnected, no more operations should be called on it.

-**This method can only be called on the client side.**
+*This method can only be called on the client side.*

+#### `ServiceInstance.prototype.onError(handler: (err: Error) => void): void`

+Binds an error handler to be invoked whenever an error occurred in asynchronous operations which can't be caught during run-time.

 ## Efficiency

-Once the `start()` method is called, a Domain/TCP socket will be created, and the first time `connect()` is called, a socket client will be created bound to the client instance, ONLY once client will be created in one instance, every connected service shares this client.
-There is no need and no reason also no good to separate client for each service.
-The requests an responses are distinguished by the service itself, not the socket, you don't have to worry connecting to much services might causing multiple connections, it will not.
+Once the `start()` method is called, a Domain/TCP socket will be created, and the first time `connect()` is called, a socket client will be created, and ONLY one client will be created in one `ServiceInstance`, every connected service shares this client.
+There is no need and no reason to separate client for each service.
+The requests an responses are distinguished by the service itself, you don't have to worry connecting to much services might causing multiple connections, it will not.

-## Supported Types
+## Supported Data Types

-Since the operation will be delivered to the server rather than calling locally, so not all JavaScript types are supported through socket communication, but this package uses [encoded-buffer](https://github.com/hyurl/encoded-buffer) to transfer data in socket, it can deliver many ordinary types through socket (more than `bson`), currently, these types are supported:
+Since the operation will be delivered to the server rather than calling locally, so not all JavaScript types are supported through socket communication, but this package uses [encoded-buffer](https://github.com/hyurl/encoded-buffer) to transfer data in socket, it supports many ordinary types (more than `bson`), currently, these types are supported:

 - `string`
 - `number`